sendgrid/docs/content/docs/ui/sending-email/cross-platform-html-design.md

 ## Layout

-- **Avoid Using padding or margins**
+- **Avoid using padding or margins**
   - Certain email clients don't support these formatting settings.
 For example, Outlook cannot support padding, and Hotmail cannot support margins.
   - These can be especially problematic when added inside of a table in either mail client.

 - **Always use inline CSS**
-  - Most webmail clients (outlook.com, yahoo.com, gmail, etc) will strip CSS out when stripping the head and body tags.
+  - Most webmail clients (Outlook.com, Yahoo.com, Gmail, etc) will strip CSS out when stripping the head and body tags.

     - Make sure you render coding very carefully so it conforms to the email client's pre-set HTML.

 - **Avoid BR, HR, and height tags in your emails**

-  - Every browser/client has their own default line height and will default to     this. most of the time.
+  - Every browser/client has their own default line height and will default to it most of the time.
-  - Work around in next bullet point below.
+  - Workaround in next bullet point below.

 - **Use Tables to create general layout of email**